Reisemedizin - Aufenthalte in fernen-Ländern

 Yellow fever vaccinations

-Our practice is authorised by the Bayer.
-State Ministry for the Environment, Health and Consumer Protection with the registration number 154 and is therefore authorised to carry out yellow fever vaccinations and issue corresponding certificates in accordance with legal requirements.
+Our practice in the Munich district of Neuhausen-Nymphenburg is an officially approved yellow fever vaccination center, registered with the Bavarian State Ministry for the Environment, Health and Consumer Protection (registration number 154).
+We are authorized to administer yellow fever vaccinations and issue the corresponding certificates in accordance with legal requirements.

-As a trained doctor for travel medical advice and yellow fever vaccinations, I am qualified to examine and advise on stays in distant countries, vaccination matters and travel with pre-existing conditions and am also authorised to issue corresponding international travel certificates.
+As a physician specializing in travel medicine and yellow fever vaccinations, I am qualified to examine and advise patients traveling to distant countries, regarding vaccinations, and for travel with pre-existing medical conditions.
+I am also authorized to issue the corresponding international travel certificates.

 Distribution area